tarasowski/backend/_enchiridion/002_enchiridion-of-functions.md

 * The names accountAddress and customerAddress are fine names for instances of the class Address but could be poor names for classes.
 Address is a fine name for a class.

 * The first rule of functions is that they should be small.
 The second rule of functions is that they should be smaller than that.
+Functions should not be 100 lines long.
+Functions should hardly ever be 20 lines long.

 * Every function should be just two, or three, or four lines long.
 Each is transparently obvious.
 Each tells a story.
 And each led you to the next in a compelling order.